 When will be the results of this project be available?

 We’ll report the results of this research in blog posts, online articles and academic publications.
 Information about publications will appear on this page.
 You can also sign up to a mailing list if you want to be notified about the results of this research.

 Who is funding this project?

-This pilot project is funded by (or receiving in-kind support from) the University of Melbourne, Macquarie University, Northeastern University (Boston), the State Library of Western Australia, Public Library Services (South Australia), Libraries Tasmania, Libraries ACT, the Australian Library and Information Association, and the Australian Society of Authors.
+This pilot project is funded by (or receiving in-kind support from) the University of Melbourne, Macquarie University, Northeastern University (Boston), the State Library of Western Australia, Public Library Services (South Australia), Libraries Tasmania, Libraries ACT, the State Library of Victoria, the State Library of Queensland, the State Library of New South Wales, the Australian Library and Information Association, and the Australian Society of Authors.